 - Shih Tzu

-as the name suggests, these dogs have been bred to occupy a specific role.
+As the name suggests, these dogs have been bred to occupy a specific role.
 They’re characteristically on the larger scale in terms of their size, are very intelligent and need to have their large exercise requirements satisfied.
+Additionally, it’s important to provide proper care for their joint health.
+Consider visiting a reputable pet store or shop joint supplements for dogs online to support their overall mobility and well-being.

 There are some deceptively gentle breeds in this group, and despite them being on the larger side, they make wonderful family dogs as long as they are trained well, are well-socialized and get the right amount of exercise.